xray-forge/xray-16-types/README.md

 Package includes plugins for typescript-to-lua for easier work with xray16 typings. <br/>
 Following ones are available:

-- transform_luabind_class - transforms @LuaBind declared classes in a specific way
+- transform_luabind_class - transforms LuaBind decorated classes in a specific way
 - built_at_info - adds build information in resulting files
 - from_cast_utils - additional utils that should be removed in runtime
 - global_declarations_transform - transforms xray16 imports and removes them from runtime